How to grow potatoes

-Potatoes do well in all types of soil, but the richer the better, so dig in plenty of well-rotted organic matter, such as garden compost.
-They also like an open, sunny site.
+Home-grown potatoes do well in all types of soil, but the richer the better, so dig in plenty of well-rotted organic matter, such as garden compost.
+An open, sunny site is best.

-While maincrop potatoes grow well in the ground, early or salad varieties will also do well in containers.
+While maincrop potatoes grow well in the ground, early or salad potatoes will also do well in containers.
 Polypropylene potato growing bags are designed especially for this purpose and are handy if you’re short of space.
 However, you can also plant potatoes in an old compost bag, with similar results.

-When growing potatoes in the ground, earlies and salad types should be planted in March, 12cm deep and 30cm apart, with 60cm between rows.
-Plant maincrop varieties later, in April.
+When growing potatoes in the ground, plant earlies and salad types in March, 12cm deep and 30cm apart, with 60cm between rows.
+Plant maincrop potatoes later, in April.
 These need to stay in the ground longer and require more space to produce a decent crop.
 Plant them 12cm deep and 38cm apart, with 75cm between rows.
 Plant potatoes with the shoots (or ‘eyes’) facing upwards.

 Growing potatoes: caring for your crop

-Water potatoes regularly, especially during warm, dry spells, and keep them weed free.
+Water potatoes regularly, especially during warm, dry spells, and keep the soil weed free.
 As the potato plants grow, use a spade or hoe to cover the shoots with soil to stop the developing tubers becoming green and inedible.
 This is called ‘earthing up’.
-When the crop reaches 20cm tall, use a rake to draw soil around the foliage, leaving the top few centimetres poking out the top.
+Leave the top few centimetres poking out the top.
 As plants continue to grow you will need to earth them up again.